GanGral/player-updater/README.md

 $ GOOS=windows GOARCH=amd64 go build -o tool.exe
 ```
 ## Usage
-Start updater_service.exe.
+Start Updater Service.
 This would open a local listener on port 8457 to accept PUT requests to the following endpoint, where macaddress is actual player MAC-address
 ```
 PUT /profiles/clientId:{macaddress}
 ```